MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 After the successful test in the previous task, you can now enable the policy for the entire company.
 To do this you will edit the user scope of the existing policy.

->[!CAUTION] WARNING!
-The actions implemented in this task can lead to Account lockout!
+>[!ALERT] The actions implemented in this task can lead to Account lockout!
 Make sure, that you have at least one emergency admin account that is excluded from this policy in a productive, real world scenario.

 1. You should still be logged into the Entra ID portal **https://entra.microsoft.com**.